Principal Bundles and Gauge Theories: Categories of Fibre Bundles

 Since $\tilde{\psi}_\alpha$ is a diffeomorphism, naturality follows.\end{proof} This is a remarkable result.
 It means that any two categories $CFB^\lambda$ and $CFB^\mu$ are equivalent for any two $G$-actions $\mu$ and $\lambda$ on a manifold.
-We may even be dealing with the case that $\mu$ and $\lambda$ are actions on two different manifolds.
+We may even be dealing with a situation in which $\mu$ and $\lambda$ are actions on two different manifolds.
 In this sense, the cocycle structure actually encodes precisely all relevant information about the coordinate $G$-bundle.

 For each Lie group $G$, there is one particularly easy canonical choice for a smooth $G$-action, namely the action $L$ of $G$ on itself by left multiplication.
 We can take the category $CFB^L$ as a representative of the equivalence class of categories equivalent to $CC^G$.
-The objects of this categories are known as \emph{coordinate principal $G$-bundles}.
-(Maybe this explains the name?)
+The objects of this category are known as \emph{coordinate principal $G$-bundles}.
+(This may explain the name.)
 Therefore we also write $CPB^G$ for $CFB^L$.